 6. Keep cutting unprofitable stores, but don’t pass up chances to open new, smaller stores in areas with a bookstore vacuum.

-7. The kids learning toy section and the games area are the best non-book items you have.
+7. The kids area, the learning toy section and the games area are the best non-book items you have.
 They are better quality than what we find in department stores.
 But how many people know you sell this stuff?
 Your kids book section blows everyone — even Wal-Mart — away.
 Tell people.
+[And remove the toys that others have at cheaper prices.
+We all love Legos, but you can’t compete.
+Hobby board games are huge, your hobby board game section is great, but too small.]

 8. Overall, your selection, style, arrangement and size of stores isn’t bad.
 Use your strengths as a national chain, but operate like a local store.
 Each market is different.
 Be able to respond and provide at an individual store level.
 Let them know that you are there.
 Host events more regularly.
 Be a destination.